jsiek/B522-PL-Foundations/lecture-notes-Subtyping.lagda.md

   _⇒_   : Type → Type → Type
   Record : (n : ℕ)(ls : Vec Id n)(As : Vec Type n) → .{d : distinct ls} → Type
 ```

+In the above, we used `distinct` on the field names of the record.

 ## Subtyping